CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   ![](img/streamnotpow2.png)

   _Fig.
 5 Steram Algorithm: Number of Elements vs. Results NON Power of 2_

-  * To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy), take a look at the Nsight timeline for its execution.
-Your analysis here doesn't have to be detailed, since you aren't even looking at the code for the implementation.

-* Write a brief explanation of the phenomena you see here.
-  * Can you find the performance bottlenecks?
-Is it memory I/O?
-Computation?
-Is it different for each implementation?

 * Paste the output of the test program into a triple-backtick block in your README.